VarunPratap07/Summer_Assignment_25113CN360/README.md

 Day3

 I solved my daily 4 questions .
-Wanted to solve the question about HCF and LCM using arrays it was more difficult then doing it the way i previosly known .BUT i am glad i did lerned many new things like accessing array from the last element in C .
+Wanted to solve the question about HCF and LCM using arrays it was more difficult then doing it the way i previosly knew .BUT i am glad i did lerned many new things like accessing array from the last element in C .
 Also i learned toc ompare arrays of differnt length and also keep adding elements into arrary even if you don't know how many elements are to be added.